Keibert Ruiz Player Props: Nationals vs. Mets

 Keibert Ruiz At The Plate

-- Ruiz has 22 hits, which is tops among Washington hitters this season, while batting .301 with six extra-base hits.
+- Ruiz has 23 hits, which ranks first among Washington hitters this season, while batting .299 with six extra-base hits.

-- Among qualified hitters in MLB, he ranks 26th in batting average, 60th in on-base percentage, and 77th in slugging.
+- Among qualified hitters, he ranks 26th in batting average, while his on-base percentage ranks 53rd and he is 84th in slugging.

-- Ruiz enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .400 with one homer.
+- Ruiz enters this game on a five-game hitting streak.
+In his last outings, he's hitting .450 with one homer.

-- He has hit a home run in two of 19 games played this year, and in 2.5% of his plate appearances.
+- He has hit a home run in two of 20 games played this season, and in 2.4% of his plate appearances.

-- He has scored in three games this year (15.8%), but has had no multi-run games.
+- He has scored a run in four of 20 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.